ssssihoon/ssssihoon/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
-TECH UNIVERSITY OF KOREA
+Working on TECH UNIVERSITY OF KOREA
-- 🌱 I’m currently learning ... artifical intelligence
+Learning artifical intelligence
-- 📫 How to reach me: ... ghkdtlgns207@naver.com
+E-mail : ghkdtlgns207@naver.com